Skip to content

 jeka app: catalog

-Display application registered in a given catalog:
+Display applications in a specific catalog:

-jeka app: name=demo
+jeka app: catalog name=demo

-To add a catalog, add the following lines to your ~/.jeka/global.properties file.
+To add a catalog, add the following lines to your ~/.jeka/global.properties file:

 catalog.xxx.repo=[http location or git repo url]